ansible/workshops/exercises/ansible_windows/4-projects/README.md

 ====================

-Before you can create a job template with a new playbook, you must first sync your Project so that Tower knows about it.
-To do this, click **Projects** and then click the sync icon next to your project.
+Before you can create a job template with a new playbook, you must first sync your Project so that Controller knows about it.
+To do this, visit Controller, click **Projects** and then click the sync icon next to your project.
 Once this is complete, you can create the job template.